Biomimicry Prototype Project: Sustainable design inspired by rolly pollies – SCOPES-DF

 (25 minutes)

-• Develop one student’s idea
+• Develop one specific student’s idea;

 (15 minutes)

-• What problem does your invention solve?
+• What specific problem does this invention address?

-Days Four and Five
+Days Four and Five - Prototyping and building

-Students will continue designing and building their prototypes either digitally or using physical materials.
+Students will continue designing and building their prototypes either digitally or using physical materials:

 Between Days Five and Six, the teacher may 3D print selected designs created in Tinkercad.
 Some students may prefer to present their digital prototype directly from the computer, while others may choose to present a 3D printed model.